Skip to content

 }

-The fields included in _DFF_HTTP_REQUEST may vary slightly in different versions of DataFlux Func, please refer to the actual version
+The fields included in _DFF_HTTP_REQUEST may vary slightly across different versions of DataFlux Func.
+Please refer to the actual version.

 The headers field is of type IgnoreCaseDict.
-IgnoreCaseDict inherits dict, and the usage is basically the same but does not distinguish between uppercase and lowercase keys.
-For example, the following lines of code will get the same value
+IgnoreCaseDict inherits from dict and is used similarly but is case-insensitive for keys.
+For example, the following lines of code will yield the same value

 Python